2024–25 Calgary Flames season

-Regular Season
+Regular season

-October-December
+October–December

-Heading into the season, the Flames were expected by many to be bottom feeders.
+Heading into the season, the Flames were expected by many to finish near the bottom of the league standings.
 They had traded many of their key players at the 2024 trade deadline.
-Rookie goaltender Dustin Wolf was expected to start many games.
+Rookie goaltender Dustin Wolf was expected to start many of their games.
 However, the Flames caught the league by surprise when they opened the season 5-0-1 in their first six games.
 It started when on October 9, they won their opening game in Vancouver 6-5 on Connor Zary's overtime goal after coming back from down 4-1 late in the second.
 They started their home opener against the Philadelphia Flyers on October 12 by holding a ceremony for the late Johnny Gaudreau.
 They won the game 6-3, in which Jonathan Huberdeau's two goals and two assists were the difference.
 This was a bright spot to start his 2024-25 campaign after two disappointing seasons in Calgary.
 They won their next two games vs the Edmonton Oilers and Chicago Blackhawks 3-0 and 3-1 respectively, to start the season 4-0 and match the best start in franchise history, both achieved in 2009-10 and 1993-94.
 They endured their first loss on October 19, when they lost 2-1 in overtime at the Seattle Kraken.
 Their point streak would be snapped on October 24, when they lost 4-2 to the Carolina Hurricanes.
 They would finish the month 5-4-1 and on a four-game losing streak.

 The Flames would start November with a 3-0 victory over the New Jersey Devils in which Blake Coleman scored two goals and Daniel Vladar recorded his third career shutout.
 On November 11, it was announced that free-agent singing Anthony Mantha would undergo season-ending ACL surgery from an injury sustained against the Montreal Canadiens on November 5.
 The Flames would go 5-1-2 in their next eight games, starting with an overtime loss and a shootout loss, followed by five wins in six games, one of which was a 2-0 win over the Nashville Predators on November 15.
 Dustin Wolf stopped 29 shots for his first career shutout, he also improved to 6-2-1 on the season.
 They then lost the next two games to the Ottawa Senators and Detroit Red Wings, 4-3 in regulation and 2-1 in overtime respectively.
 On November 29, in an emotional game against the Columbus Blue Jackets, the other team Johnny Gaudreau played for.
 The Flames lost 5-2.
 Shootout catalyst Justin Kirkland exited the game with a lower-body injury and would later require season-ending knee surgery.
 Their last game in November was the following night, a 6-2 beatdown at the hands of the Pittsburgh Penguins.
 They finished with a 7-5-3 record in November and a 12-9-4 record overall, and like in October, a four-game losing streak.